Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 This trick works especially well when working with strings.
-Unlike with lists, both [integer ](integer-indices) and slice indices on a string result in another string, so changing the code logic to work in this way often only requires adding a `:` to the index so that it is a slice that picks a single element instead of an integer index.
+Unlike with lists, both [integer ](integer-indices) and slice indices on a string result in another string, so changing the code logic to work in this way often only requires adding a `:` to the index so that it is a slice that selects a single element instead of an integer index.
 For example, take a function like

 ```py